ADVANTICS/documentation/products/adb-pc-dc01/docs/first_time_commissioning.md

 Now, let's verify the converter is "awake" and communicating.

-1.  **Apply Auxiliary Power:** Energize the converter's auxiliary 24 V power supply.
+1.  **Apply Auxiliary Power:** Energize the converter's auxiliary 24 V power supply (make sure to provide enough current)
 2.  **Connect Your Monitor:** Connect your CAN bus monitoring tool to the CAN bus lines.
 3.  **Set Baud Rate:** Ensure your monitor is set to the correct baud rate (e.g., 500 kbit/s).